johnmcdonnell/Rational-Models-of-Categorization/README.rst

 The original: rational.py
 -------------------------
 Anderson's original model is available here.
-The demo performs the task that is walked through in Figure 1 in Anderson (1991) [Anderson]_, in which he runs the model on the classic Medin & Schaffer (1978) [MedSchaff]_ task.
+In Figure 1 of Anderson (1991) [Anderson]_ walks through the model's inner workings on each time step as it learns the classic Medin & Schaffer (1978) [MedSchaff]_ task.
+Running the file in python launches a demo which performs the same task, finding the same answers at each step.

 Becuase this model was developed before advanced techniques for approximating intractable Bayesian posteriors were in wide use, the model views stimuli